JeanElsner/dm_robotics_panda/doc/tutorial.rst

 .. code:: python

    class Agent:
-     """
-     This agent controls the gripper with random actions.
+     """This agent controls the gripper with random actions."""
-     """

      def __init__(self, spec: specs.BoundedArray) -> None:
        self._spec = spec

      def step(self, timestep: dm_env.TimeStep) -> np.ndarray:
-       """
-       Every timestep, a new random gripper action is generated that would result in either an outward or inward grasp.
+       """Every timestep, a new random gripper action is generated that would result in either an outward or inward grasp.
        However, the gripper only moves if 1) it is not already moving and 2) the new command is different from the last.